Uganda Birding and Wildlife Tour

 - Trip Length: 10 days

-- Rates include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours and Allianz travel medical insurance.
+- Rates include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours.

-- Not included: International airfare, customs & immigration fees and visas, alcohol, trip cancellation insurance, gorilla and chimpanzee permit.
+- Not included: International airfare, customs & immigration fees and visas, alcohol, basic travel insurance (which is required), gorilla and chimpanzee permit.

 - Requirements: You will need a yellow- fever vaccination and we highly recommend that you talk with your doctor about recommended vaccinations for Uganda.